merberich/nunchuck_hid/README.md

 - Provide electrical schematic for example hardware
 - Start versioning stuff
 - Better break out header for USB information (for interpreting on workstation)
-- Modify UsbGamepad to either:
+- Modify UsbGamepad (and rename appropriately) to either:
   (a) comply with generic gamepad field requirements in Steam, and not actually provide all of the possible UI elements or
   (b) not try to be a gamepad, and rather be a generic (but unique) HID device